BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Bulk after store

-After storing an entity, the repository will call the static `bulkStored` method from the repository, so you can
+After storing an entity, the repository will call the static `storedBulk` method from the repository, which you can
 override:

 ```php